anujgitaccount/TechChallenges/FE_Tier/README.md

-# cft resources used in this tier
+# resources used to create FE tier

 * VPC
 * Route Table